docsforadobe/after-effects-expression-reference/docs/objects/markerkey.md

 `thisComp.marker.key(1)`

 You can access values for composition markers and layer markers using the same methods.
-Access layer markers through the thisLayer.marker object; access composition markers through the thisComp.marker object.
+Access layer markers through the thisLayer.marker object; access composition markers through the [Marker Property](./marker-property.md) object.

 For the purpose of expressions, markers are a special type of [Key](./key.md) object, so you can use methods such as [`nearestKey(time)`](./property.md#nearestkey) to access markers, and markers also have `time` and `index` attributes.
 The `index` attribute is not the number (name) of the marker; it is the keyframe *index* number, representing the order of the marker in the time ruler.